imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 title: "Do the Right Thing"
 ---

+# DO NOT MERGE THIS WITHOUT RUNNING WRITEGOOD

 Some years ago when I was living in an Ashram in rural Virginia, I met a wise, old man.
 I knew he was a wise, old man because he embodied certain stereotypes about wise old men.
 First, he was a Gray-Bearded